-In a recent case-control study, 129 HCV-monoinfected patients with decompensated cirrhosis were enrolled.
-Sixty-six (n = 66) of these patients were treated with PEG-IFN plus ribavirin for 24 weeks and compared with the control group (n = 63) which was not treated.
-13 patients discontinued treatment for intolerance.
-SVR was observed in 82.6%, 43.5%, 30.2% and 7% for HCV genotypes 2, 3, 1 and 4 respectively.
-The odds ratio for severe infection or death due to infection was higher in the treated group while ascites, encephalopathy and oesophageal bleeding decreased in the treated group.
-During follow up there were 15 deaths in the control group and nine in the non-responders group.
-All the patients who experienced SVR survived and none needed OLT.
-The authors concluded that HCV clearance by therapy is life-saving and reduces disease progression in HCV-monoinfected patients (Lacobellis 2007).
+In a recent case-control study (Iacobellis 2007) comprising 129 HCV-monoinfected patients with decompensated cirrhosis, 66 were treated with peg-interferon plus ribavirin for 24 weeks and compared with the untreated control group (n=63).
+Thirteen patients discontinued treatment due to intolerance.
+SVR was observed in 82.6%, 43.5%, 30.2%, and 7% for HCV genotypes 2, 3, 1, and 4, respectively.
+In the treated group, the odds ratio for severe infection or death due to infection was higher, whereas ascites, encephalopathy, and oesophageal bleeding decreased.
+During follow-up, there were 15 deaths in the controls and 9 in the non-responders.
+All patients who experienced SVR survived and did not need to undergo OLT.
+The authors concluded that HCV clearance via therapy is life-saving and reduces disease progression in HCV-monoinfected patients.

 Since HBV replication is a contraindication for OLT and only patients without HBV viraemia are accepted for OLT, treatment of this infection should be a priority.
-HIV-positive patients who require antiretroviral therapy and have a chronic HBV infection can be treated with lamivudine (or emtricitabine) and tenofovir as part of triple antiretroviral therapy (Soriano 2007; GESIDA/PNS Panel of Experts 2007).
+HIV-positive patients who require antiretroviral therapy and have chronic HBV infection can be treated with lamivudine (or emtricitabine) and tenofovir as part of their triple antiretroviral therapy (Soriano 2007; GESIDA/PNS Panel of Experts 2009).